 Not surprisingly, prevention is the best strategy.
 Mothers still in the planning stages, who are at a normal weight according to their body mass index, should strive to gain a healthy amount of weight during pregnancy (25 to 35 pounds), making it a little easier to rebound post-partum.

 The first several months post-partum, however, is not the ideal time for a drastic weight-loss program.
 Recovery should be the priority the first month after pregnancy.
 Staying hydrated and eating nutritious meals and snacks will help the body rebuild after the trauma of childbirth.

-The most healthful and sustainable strategy to return to pre-pregnancy weight is by making gradual, permanent changes in eating habits.
+The most healthful and sustainable strategy to return to pre-pregnancy weight is by making gradual, changes in eating habits.

 6 Tips for Mom's Healthy Meal Plan

 - Drink at least 8 to 12 glasses of water.
 If you have trouble remembering, get into the habit of filling a tall glass of water to keep with you all day.

 - Strive for 1,000 milligrams of calcium daily, or 1,300 mg daily for women who are 18 or younger.
 You can get this easily by consuming three servings of low-fat or fat-free dairy throughout the day.

 - Consume at least 2 cups of fruits and 2½ cups of vegetables daily.

 - Include lean sources of protein at each meal.